 No transfers from unfunded public service schemes

-In an effort to reduce future pension fund liabilities, the UK government effectively banned transfers from unfunded public service final salary/defined benefit schemes to non-UK funds - for example through QROPS – and to domestic defined contribution schemes from April 6, 2015.
+In an effort to reduce future pension fund liabilities, the UK government effectively banned transfers from unfunded public service final salary/defined benefit schemes to non-UK funds - for example through QROPS transfers – and to domestic defined contribution schemes from April 6, 2015.
 Actual transfers from these schemes, in practice, could occur after this date but all paperwork needed to be in the scheme before April 6, 2015- with some schemes having set even earlier closing dates.

 Formal advice being required prior to certain pension transfers

 From April 6, 2015 anyone contemplating transferring a (fully funded) UK defined benefit/final salary scheme either into an overseas scheme through QROPS, or even into a domestic UK defined contribution or “money purchase” scheme, has been required to obtain advice from a financial advisor who is independent of the fund.
-These advisors will need to be authorised by the Financial Conduct Authority and have appropriate experience.
+These advisors need to be authorised by the Financial Conduct Authority and have appropriate experience.
 We can assist in providing access to this advice, but note that advice is not required if the funds in question have a value of £30,000 or less.

 Management of the transfer process

-At the present time, overseas advisers are able to communicate and liaise directly with their client’s UK pension funds if they have appropriate Letters of Authority.
-However, recent legislative changes in the UK threaten to make that process impossible to continue - clients may need to themselves contact their pension funds and arrange to receive information, such as current transfer values, and all appropriate documentation.
+Previously, overseas advisers were able to communicate and liaise directly with their client’s UK pension funds if they had appropriate Letters of Authority.
+However, legislative changes in the UK made that process impossible to continue in certain situations - clients may need to themselves contact their pension funds and arrange to receive information, such as current transfer values, and all appropriate documentation.

 Taxation in Australia